Separability Lindblad equation for dynamical open-system entanglement

 When the dynamical map under study is separable, the separability-restricted dynamics [Eq. \eqref{eq:SepLin}] is identical to the unconstrained dynamics [Eq. \eqref{eq:Lindblad}], thus preserving all classical correlations.
 The validity of this statement is evident by recognizing that for a separable map $\Lambda_t$, the non-Hermitian Hamiltonian $\hat{H}$ has to be local, i.e., $\hat{H}=\hat{H}_A\otimes\mathbbm{1}+\mathbbm{1}\otimes \hat{H}_B$, and the Lindblad operators must be in product form, i.e., $L^m=L^m_A\otimes L^m_B$.
 Then, the separability Lindblad equation \eqref{eq:SepLin} coincides with the regular Lindblad equation \eqref{eq:Lindblad}; see Ref. \cite{PAH24} for details.
 More generally, given a process $\Lambda_t$ and an initial product state $\rho_0$ for which $\Lambda_t(\rho_0)$ is separable at all times $t$, the dynamics coincides with the corresponding separability Lindblad equation \eqref{eq:SepLin}.
-Given a different initial condition $\tilde{\rho}_0$, for instance, the state $\Lambda_t(\tilde{\rho}_0)$ might become entangled and in this case Eq. \eqref{eq:SepLin} yields deviating quantum trajectories, signaling the build-up of entanglement.
+Given a different initial product state $\tilde{\rho}_0$, the evolved state $\Lambda_t(\tilde{\rho}_0)$ might become entangled at some time $t$ and in this case Eq. \eqref{eq:SepLin} yields deviating quantum trajectories, signaling the build-up of entanglement.
+For example, choosing a single Lindblad operator as the controlled-NOT operator does not produce entanglement from the initial state $\ket{00}$ but creates entanglement when starting from $\tfrac{1}{\sqrt{2}}(\ket{0} + \ket{1})\otimes\ket{0}$; see Ref. \cite{PAH24} for details.
+In summary, the dynamics governed by the separability Lindblad equation coincide with the solution $\rho(t)$ of the conventional master equation \eqref{eq:Lindblad} if and only if $\rho(t)$ is separable at all times.
+Thus, our method provides a necessary and sufficient condition for entanglement in the evolution of an open quantum system.
+Also, witnessing entanglement in the dynamics would require to construct specific witnesses for each point in time, which is a rather challenging problem and not needed when applying our framework.

 \paragraph*{Formulation as a stochastic equation.---}

 The separability Lindblad equation \eqref{eq:SepLin} corresponds to a piece-wise deterministic process \cite{BP02}, which can also be expressed as a stochastic differential equation.
 Specifically, we can introduce such an equation for the separable evolution \eqref{eq:SepMap} of a pure state $\sigma=\ket{\psi_A\psi_B}\bra{\psi_A\psi_B}$ as follows: